-Agenda Item#10.1
+Agenda Item #10.7

-Meeting Date: May 3, 2012
+to Exceed \$52

-Subject: Approve Resolution No. 2701: Authorizing the Issuance and Sale of Not to Exceed \$130,000,000 Refunding General Obligation Bonds and Approving Forms of Documents and Actions of Officers of the District Necessary in Connection Therewith
+Meeting Da te: November 21, 2013 Subject: Resolution No. 2767: Authorizing the Issuance and Sale of Not

+Million Sacramento City Unified School District General Obligation Refunding

+Bonds and Approving Certain Actions and Documents in Connection

+Therewith

+П Information Item Only

+=

-Information Item Only Approval on Consent Agenda Conference (for discussion only) Conference/First Reading (Action Anticipated:) Conference/Action Action Public Hearing
+Ш Approval on Consent Agenda

+Conference (for discussion only)

+Conference/First Reading

+Conference/Action

+\boxtimes Action

+Public Hearing

-Division: Administrative Services
+Division: Business Services

-Recommendation: Approve Resolution No. 2701 authorizing the issuance and sale of refunding bonds and approving forms of documents and actions of officers of the district necessary in connection with the refunding of General Obligation bonds.
+Recommendation: Approve Resolution No. 2767 authorizing the issuance and sale of refunding bonds and approving forms of documents and actions of officers of the District necessary in connection with the refunding of General Obligation bonds.

-Background/Rationale: At an election held in 1999, more than two-thirds of voters approved a bond issuance of \$195 million for facility and infrastructure needs.
-Four series of bonds were sold with optional redemptions which allow the district to call the bonds earlier than their stated maturities.
-In 2002, the voters passed a Proposition 39 election for \$225 million.
-The Series A bonds were sold with an optional redemption which allows the district to call the bonds earlier than their stated maturity.
+Background/Rationale: In 2002, the voters passed a Proposition 39 election for \$225 million.
+The Series 2005 bonds were sold with an optional redemption which allows the District to call the bonds earlier than their stated maturity.

-General Obligation bonds are backed by local tax revenues and the obligation of the bond's debt service is separate from the general fund of the district.
-As authorized by taxpayers, the county director of finance is obligated to levy ad valorem taxes on a property subject to taxation in the district.
+General Obligation bonds are backed by local tax revenues and the obligation of the bond's debt service is separate from the general fund of the District.
+As authorized by taxpayer, the county director of finance is obligated to levy ad valorem taxes on a property subject to taxation in the District.

-At the February 3, 2011 Board meeting, the district approved the refunding of some of the district's General Obligation bonds.
-This transaction, like the current one, refunded bonds in order to allow a savings to the taxpayers in the form of debt service relief.
+Refunding bonds provide a savings to the taxpayers in the form of debt service relief.
 The attached documents provide authorization to move forward with the refunding.
 The cost of issuance will be taken into consideration as part of the financing.

-Financial Considerations: Savings from this refunding would benefit taxpayers and there is no impact to the general fund.
+Financial Considerations: All savings accrue to taxpayers, no impact to the general fund.